Obama meets with Saudi king, weighs air defense help for Syrian rebels

 Saudi officials have grown particularly concerned about what they see as Obama’s tepid response to the Syrian civil war and have pressed the U.S. to allow them to play a direct role in sending the rebels the air defense systems commonly known as manpads.
 While administration officials have previously ruled out that option, a senior official said it was being considered, in part because the U.S. has been able to develop deeper relationships with the Syrian opposition over the past year.

 The official said no final decision had been made and the president might ultimately decide against the proposal.
 One of Obama’s top concerns continues to be whether the weaponry would fall into the wrong hands, according to the official, who was not authorized to discuss internal deliberations by name and commented only on condition of anonymity.
-The official cast the approach as less of a sudden change in position and more an indication of how the U.S. has viewed the issue for some time.

 A second senior official said there had been no change in the U.S. position on manpads, but did not specifically rule out the notion that the option was under consideration.